 Portland Business License Tax & Multnomah County Business Income Tax (MCBIT): What You Need to Know

-Despite its name, the City of Portland Business License Tax isn’t a license fee, it’s actually a tax on your business’s net income.
+Despite its name, the City of Portland Business License Tax isn’t a license fee.
+It’s actually a tax on your business’s net income.
 Both taxes are administered by the City of Portland Revenue Division and filed together through one online portal.

 If you operate a business entity or sole proprietorship in the Portland metro area, this guide breaks down who needs to file, which businesses are exempt, and how these taxes are calculated.